seanpmaxwell/Typescript-Best-Practices/README.md

 ### Functions
 - There are function declarations with `function fnName()` and arrow functions with `() => {}`.
 Function-declarations should be used directly in files, so they can be hoisted, and arrow functions should be used when creating functions inside of functions and jsx-elements.
 You may have to make exceptions to this when working with certain libraries but generally this is how it should be done.
 - When using arrow functions, only use parenthesis for the params if there are multiple params.
-Paranthesis is overall if there is only one param:
+Paranthesis are overkill if there is only one param:
 ```.ts
 function ParentFn(param) {
    const childFn = val => ...do something with the val;